Formation, Vocation and Pastoral Ministries

-A collection of selected digital images of African American Catholics and associated Catholic clergy and religious from the records of the Black and Indian Mission Collection and The Catholic
+Selected images of African Americans and Catholic Church leaders from the records of the Black and Indian Mission Collection, The

 ARCHAMBAULT, SR. MARIE THERESE, O.S.F., PAPERS, 1937-2008, undated, 0.4 foot.